Winnetka, Illinois: Film

-Numerous other films have been shot in Winnetka, including portions of films Ocean's 12, Breakfast Club, National Lampoon's Vacation, Ferris Bueller's Day Off, Sixteen Candles, Risky Business, Planes, Trains & Automobiles, She's Having a Baby and Uncle Buck.
-The film Contagion was filmed in the area in the spring of 2011.
-Holidate, a 2020 Netflix romantic comedy starring Emma Roberts and Luke Bracey, is set in Winnetka.
+Numerous other films have been shot in Winnetka, including portions ofOcean's Twelve, The Breakfast Club, National Lampoon's Vacation, Ferris Bueller's Day Off, Sixteen Candles, Planes, Trains and Automobiles, She's Having a Baby, Uncle Buck, and Contagion, many of which, including the first two Home Alone films, were produced by John Hughes.
+Holidate and Home Sweet Home Alone are set in Winnetka.